dgraph-io/dgraph/contrib/config/vault/docker/README.md

 # HashiCorp Vault Integration: Docker

 This shows how to setup a local staging server for HashiCorp Vault and Dgraph.
+This demonstrates using best practices with two personas:

+* `admin` persona with privileged permissions to configure an auth method
+* `app` persona (`dgraph`) - consumer of secrets stored in Vault

 Overview:

 1. Launch unsealed Vault server
 2. Enable AppRole Auth and KV Secrets
 3. Create the admin role with an attached policy
 4. Retrieve the admin token
 5. Create the dgraph role with an attached policy
-6. Save secrets using admin role
+6. Save secrets using admin persona
-7. Retrieve the dgraph token and save role_id and secret_id
+7. Retrieve the dgraph token and save credentials
-8. Verify access using dgraph secrets
+8. Verify secrets access using app persona
 9. Launch dgraph

 ## Prerequisites